maicalvin/Zety-Downloader/README.md

+Zety has made an update on 4th June and they did some changes on the website.
+I have updated the new software to allow user to download their resume.
+18 July 2019

 # Zety-Downloader
 Ruby script that will enable user to download their resume from the Zety website without being a premium user